 Everyone knows I love to talk about MiTM defense and no place is this more important than in the connections between the Super App and its backend.
 But, as I have said, super apps are also a composition of multiple, critical, interdependent, service endpoints, each of which should be protected with secure certificate pinning.
 Protecting the critical login endpoint, main mobile service endpoint and other critical connections to ensure that all connection attempts originate from legitimate hosts or servers are so vital to the proper functioning of a super app.
 For super apps, I typically recommend adding yet one more network-based protection to the mix for security purposes.
 Network security solutions impact the performance of the app and typically can only handle 1 endpoint at a time.
 More simply, I recommend combining minimum TLS enforcement with mobile client certificates or secure certificate pinning as the perfect combination to ensure that only valid and authentic users and servers can establish secure connections with each other – keeping all relevant parties (and their data) safe.

-Want to Protect Your Super App?
+Want to Protect Your Super App from Cybersecurity Attacks?

 If you would like to see Appdome in action and you’ve got 15 minutes to spare, use the button below to request a live Appdome demo.
 I’d be happy to demonstrate how you can use Appdome to instantly build security and anti-fraud features into any mobile app in minutes.Request a Demo